-The purpose of this study is to investigate the potential for downpayment assistance efforts to increase homeownership.
-The study analyzes data from the 1996 panel of the Survey of Income and Program Participation, which tracks some 11,000 renter households over a 3-year period.
-The analysis has two stages.
-In the first stage, a parametric proportional hazard model is estimated of the transition to homeownership based on a variety of demographic and financial characteristics of each household and on economic conditions in the markets in which those households reside.
-In the second stage, the results of the hazard model are used to simulate the impact of cash grants to households on the probability of their becoming homeowners over time.
-The simulations are run for all renter households and for subgroups of low-income, African-American, and Hispanic households.
-Results confirm that liquid financial assets are statistically significant predictors of homeownership.
-Although the importance of wealth in predicting homeownership is in keeping with the findings of previous research, a somewhat surprising finding is that the largest impact on the probability of homeownership is associated with savings of between \$0 and \$1,000; although savings of between \$1,000 and \$5,000 have a lower marginal impact on this probability, savings of between \$5,000 and \$20,000 add only slightly to the likelihood of buying, and savings above \$20,000 have no statistically significant impact.
-These results suggest that downpayment assistance programs that provide even modest amounts of assistance can have a significant impact on the number of low-income and minority households that buy homes.
+Results confirm that liquid financial assets (e.g., amounts held in savings or checking accounts, certificates of deposits, mutual funds, etc.) are statistically significant predictors of homeownership.
+But while the importance of wealth in predicting homeownership is in keeping with the findings of previous research, a somewhat surprising finding of this analysis is that the largest impact on the probability of homeownership was associated with savings between \$0 and \$1,000, while savings between \$1,000 and \$5,000 had a lower marginal impact on this probability, savings between \$5,000 and \$20,000 added only slightly to the likelihood of buying, and savings above \$20,000 had no statistically significant impact.